braddmg/GenFlow/README.md

 Your filters resulted in 3222 gene clusters that contain a total of 41886 genes. for downstream analyses.
 Just so you know.
 ```
-In this example a total of 3222 genes were selected based on previous parameters. <br>
+In this example, a total of 3,222 genes were selected based on the predefined parameters.
+This large number of genes is due to the fact that we are working with only 13 genomes, all belonging to the same species, which results in most genes being highly conserved. <br>
 Other log files document various steps of the process and can provide insights into any issues encountered during execution.

 ## Citation